 In 2015, the brand manufactured a limited-edition run of no more than 500 single-finger Japanese Kit Kats wrapped in gold leaf—these specialty Kit Kats sold for about $16 each in high-end Kit Kat Chocolatory shops.

 Notable Japanese Kit Kat Flavors

-Although there have been more Kit Kat flavors than we can find in a single blog post, a few of the most unique flavors include:
+Although there have been more Kit Kat flavors than we can find in a single blog post, a few of the unique flavors include:

 - Adzuki, or red bean Kit Kats

 - Matcha, or green tea